 Valorant Split Guide - Control Mid for easy games!

 Love it or hate; you’ll need to master Split to climb to the top.
 It’s a pretty straightforward map.
 Those who control the middle ground will usually dominate the map since all roads leave to it.
 It’s quite easy to maneuver from A to B and vice-versa with the middle part under your team’s control, letting you roam and easily attack the enemy.
-However, Split does favor the defending players, since, from a positioning point of view, mid is quite easy to hold with the right set up and right character on tower to provide you with protection.
+However, Split does favor the defending players, since from a positioning point of view, mid is quite easy to hold with the right set up and right character on tower to provide you with protection.

-In this Valorant Split Guide, we will go through some good default positions for Split, the strategies for attacking and defending players, and the key differences between an A and B playthrough.
+In this Valorant Split Guide, we will go through the basics; some good default positions for Split, the strategies for attacking and defending players, and the key differences between an A and B playthrough.
 So prepare to kill your opponents at sight through the ramps on Split without risk.

 Split Map guide for important Callouts

 Heaven.- It’s a place that gives you the high ground over the competition.
 In Split, there's A Heaven and B Heaven, so be specific when using these map callouts.

-Screens.- You’ll usually hear this callout when playing for A. It refers to the entrance to the A point on the defender’s site.
+Screens.- You’ll usually hear this callout when playing for A. It refers to the entrance to the A point near the defender’s site.

 We can't stress this enough - the middle is the critical area on the Valorant Split map.
-It’s easy for defenders to hold and hard for attackers to breakthrough; patience is key.
+It’s easy for defenders to hold and hard for attackers to break through; patience is key.
 Either way, you’ll need to pass through it eventually.
 As an attacker, watch out for enemy comps.
 Try to spot the disrupting champions like Viper and Sage quickly.
 They can easily hold one spot on the Split map for long.
-You’ll have to split to conquer Split (go figure), as one force tries to get the defender’s attention, and the other pushes through the sides.
+You’ll have to split to conquer Split (go figure), as one force tries to get the defender’s attention, and the other pushes through both, right side and left side.